MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/resource-preferences.md

 Restricted resources will be excluded from Schedule Assistant results and RSO will not auto schedule the requirement to them.

-Following the same steps as before, add a resource preference with preference type of **Restricted** to the requirement.
+Following the same steps as before, go to the requirement and add a resource preference with preference type of **Restricted**.
 For restricted resources you have the option of adding a date range for which the restriction takes effect.

 Then trigger the schedule assistant for the requirement.